google/moriarty/docs/mvariable.md

 ## Create your first `MVariable`

-In this codelab, we will create a Moriarty component for a [graph](https://en.wikipedia.org/wiki/Graph_\(discrete_mathematics\)).
+In this tutorial, we will create a Moriarty component for a [graph](https://en.wikipedia.org/wiki/Graph_\(discrete_mathematics\)).
 (You don't need to know anything about graphs other than (1) they are dots and lines and (2) "connected" means you can walk from every dot to every other dot using 1